-Like most people whose work is hard to sum up very well in a single word, I find What I’m Doing Lately conversations quite difficult, but have to have them constantly.
+Like most people whose work is hard to sum up very well in a single word, What I’m Doing Lately conversations often aren’t my favourite thing in the world, but I have to have them constantly.
 I made this page to make them easier…

 Things I’m up to lately:

 - Freelance copywriting, proofreading and journalism.
 I’m also interested in internal comms work for charities and mental health related organisations, work for contract magazines, more journalism generally, and everything described in this post.

 - Editing my book over the summer.
 Big woohoo!

 - I entered this year’s Mslexia Short Story Competition with a short story monologue, Why Catch A Moving Train?
 Which they didn’t seem to like.
 But I’ve decided to feed parts of it into Book 2…